 John's attitude is considered to be an extreme example of honor and humility.

-Slaves carried their master's sandals, and it was also their place to unlatch their masters sandals.
+Not only would slaves carry but also unlatch their master's sandals.
 Although John was well known and respected, and apparently had thousands of followers, he considered himself unworthy to perform this humble act.

 John claims that he is not worthy to be Christ’s slave, yet Jesus said that he was the greatest of all prophets, (Luke 7:28).